Josephine (singer)

-Jessica Josephine Wendel (Τζέσικα Ζόζεφιν Βέντελ; born August 22, 1990), known professionally as Josephine, is a Greek singer.
+Jessica Josephine Wendel (Τζέσικα Ζόζεφιν Βέντελ; born 22 August 1990), known professionally as Josephine, is a Greek singer.
 She is known for her participation in the Greek national final for the Eurovision Song Contest 2014 with the song "Dancing Night".
 Wendel has also competed in the Greek edition of the Your Face Sounds Familiar.
 On 26 December 2020, she won the fourth Greek season of Just the 2 of Us, along with actor and entrepreneur Nasos Papargyropoulos.

 Early life

-Jessica Josephine Wendel was born on 22 August 1990, in Athens to Margarita Venti and Alex Wendel.
-Her Lebanese-born mother is Greek and her father is of German descent.
-She has two younger half-siblings from her parents' next marriages.
+Jessica Josephine Wendel was born on August 22, 1990, in Athens to German father (Alex Wendel) and Greek-born mother of Lebanese descent (Margarita Venti).
+She has two younger half-siblings (Irini and Erica) from her parents' next marriages.
 She went to American Community Schools of Athens.
 At the age of 18, she began Marketing–Management studies at Deree College and at the same time she was uploading cover songs on Facebook.